The mysterious Imperial Palace Tokyo is home to one of the most discreet and unknown Royal families in the world-the Japanese Emperor and his family.

 In spite of the symbolic features of this role, the Japanese hold enormous respect for their emperor.

-The emperor makes a speech to the public only in rare occasions.
-The last time being after Tokyo Earthquake and Tsunami in March 2011.
+The emperor makes a speech to the public only on rare occasions.
+The last time was after Tokyo Earthquake and Tsunami in March 2011.

 - Nijubashi-mae Station: 10-minute walk